Instantaneous Quasiphoton in Strong-Field Ionization

 To gain deeper insights into the ultrafast tunneling dynamics and provide compelling evidence for the conservation law [Eq.~\eqref{eq:circle_LzEn_exit}], we carry out theoretical investigations based on the strong-field approximation (SFA) \cite{Popruzhenko2014,Amini2019}.
 By incorporating the saddle-point approximation \cite{Nayak2019,Jasarevic2020} within the SFA framework, we extract the tunneling exit characteristics, enabling us to construct the SAME of photoelectrons, as shown in Fig.~\ref{fig:LzEn}(b1).
 Notably, the relationship between angular momentum and energy precisely adheres to the conservation law [Eq.~\eqref{eq:circle_LzEn_exit}], which expression can indeed be derived fully analytically \cite{supp}.

-The remarkably sharp line observed in the SAME indicates that the conservation law [Eq.~\eqref{eq:circle_LzEn_exit}] holds true at all time instances within an optical cycle, thereby supporting the notion of quasiphotons at the subcycle level.
+The remarkably sharp line observed in the SAME indicates that the conservation law [Eq.~\eqref{eq:circle_LzEn_exit}] holds true at all time instances within an optical cycle, thereby supporting the notion of instantaneous quasiphotons on the subcycle scale.
 To further confirm this, we examine the SAME at different time points within an optical cycle, as presented in Fig.~S1 of the Supplemental Material (SM) \cite{supp}.
 Evidently, the SAME consistently adheres to the same conservation law throughout the entire cycle for circular pulses.

 The conservation law can be naturally extended to the case of elliptical polarization.
 Formally, the arbitrary time translation $\hat{P}_t$ should now be accompanied by a squeezing or stretching operation $\hat{P}_s$ before applying the rotation operation $\hat{P}_\varphi$.
-This additional squeezing or stretching operation manifests as a varying effective angular frequency within an optical cycle.
+This additional squeezing or stretching operation manifests as a varying effective angular frequency within an optical cycle \cite{supp}.
+To ensure a meaningful instantaneous angular frequency, such operations are limited to pulses with a sufficiently large ellipticity.
+In this sense, the concept of instantaneous quasiphotons is not applicable to linearly polarized light pulses \cite{supp}.
 Figure~\ref{fig:LzEn}(a2) displays the SAME obtained from backpropagation for an elliptical pulse with ellipticity $\varepsilon=0.7$.
 Not surprisingly, the SAME is no longer a sharp line but becomes broadened instead.
 Employing the SFA, we find that the broadening arises due to the variation in the effective energy of the quasiphoton within an optical cycle, as depicted in Fig.~\ref{fig:LzEn}(b2).
 Following the same line, the conservation law can now be expressed as \cite{supp}